Trandumskogen

 Trandumskogen is a forest located in Ullensaker, Akershus county, Norway.
 It was the site of one of the first discoveries in May 1945 of German mass graves in Norway.
-The German executioner Oskar Hans was the officer in command of the unit performing the executions.
+The German executioner Oscar Hans was the officer in command of the unit performing the executions.

 In total 173 Norwegians, 6 British and 15 Soviet citizens were executed in Trandumskogen.
 Many had been sentenced to death by the German occupation forces, but there was also a great number who were subject to arbitrary executions.
 Most were resistance fighters, while the Russians were prisoners in German prison camps who had tried to escape.
 Five of the Britons had been arrested for planning to blow up the heavy water plant at Vemork, and the sixth Briton was involved in a sabotage attempt on the battleship Tirpitz.
 After the Second World War, Norwegian citizens sentenced for treason, and leading members of the Norwegian national socialist party Nasjonal Samling were forced to open the graves and exhume the bodies of the executed prisoners.
 The medical identification of the corps was led by professor in forensic medicine Georg Waaler, assisted by dentist Ferdinand Strøm.

 From May 5, 2020, Trandumskogen is protected as a national cultural heritage site.

-The king of Norway held a speech (on site), on the 80th anniversary of Victory in Europe Day.
+Harald V held a speech at Trandumskogen on the 80th anniversary of Victory in Europe Day.

 Memorial

-On 10 October 1954, the memorial in Trandumskogen was unveiled.
-Crown Prince Olav stood for the ceremony.
 Per Palle Storm, artist and sculptor and professor at the National Art Academy had carried out the artistic part of the work.
 The memorial is carved of light Granite (Iddefjordgranitt).
-To the south side an inscription is carved in Norwegian.
-The same text translated into Russian is cut into the east side and in English to the west side.
 The memorial is located south of the burial ground.
 The memorial lists the names of those who were executed there.
-The memorial has status as a Norwegian national memorial.

 The text on the memorial reads: